Women’s and girls’ football in the NSFA is administered by the NSFA Competitions department. This is split into the following:

 - Girls’ Competitions (G12, G14, G16, G18)

-All of these various formats, side from Girls’ non-competition and G10 Diamond League, are contested in a regular league season, with the top team in each division crowned as champions for the year.
+All of these various formats, aside from Sapphires and G6/G7 Hubs, are contested in a regular league season, with the top team in each division crowned as premiers for the year.

 Any enquiries about Women’s and Girls’ football can be directed to Adam Cloughton – firstname.lastname@example.org

 Players will be allocated to a team on the day.
 Players from different clubs could be playing with each other.
 The format could be 4v4, 3v3, 2v2 depending on the player numbers.
 Clubs can register as many or as few players as they wish without the constraint of filling team quotas.

 Clubs and players will be split into a North & South zone.
 Ryde Road/Mona Vale Road in Pymble is used to determine whether a club is based in the North or the South.
 Game days will be scheduled at the following venues on a rotating basis:

 - Auluba Oval (North)

 - Montview Oval (North)